 All teaching and support staff are encouraged to attend courses and training that assist them in acquiring the skills needed to work with pupils with SEND.
+New staff members receive induction support.

 The Inclusion Manager provides school-based INSET and targeted support to develop awareness of resources and practical teaching strategies for use with pupils with SEND.

-The SENDCo holds half termly 'drop-in' sessions for teaching staff and induction sessions for students, ECTs..
+The SENDCo holds half termly 'drop-in' sessions for teaching staff and induction sessions for students, ECTs.

-Liverpool School Improvement Service provides 2 SENCo briefings and an annual SEND conference and transition forum in June where any vulnerable pupils can be discussed and transition support be put in place.
+Liverpool School Improvement Service provides 2 SENCo briefings and an annual SEND conference and transition forum in June where any vulnerable pupils can be discussed, and transition support be put in place.